hesael/AWS_App/README.md

 profile        = "Practice"
 project_name   = "Webapp"
 environment    = "dev"
-# This hey needs to be already in AWS.
+# This hey needs to be already in AWS, and your local aws config, needs to be sate with same region in here.
 key_name       = "aws_practice_key"
 region = "us-east-1"
 vpc_cidr       = "10.0.0.0/16"